 The Nominations and Compensation Committee will be convened whenever necessary and at least once a year.
-The Nominations and Compensation Committee will, in particular, meet prior to each Board meeting if the agenda consists of the examination of a matter related to their mission and sufficiently in advance prior to any Board meeting for which it prepares the resolutions.
+The Nominations and Compensation Committee will, in particular, meet prior to each Board meeting if the agenda consists of the examination of a matter within its remit and sufficiently in advance of any Board meeting for which it is preparing resolutions.

-· Ordinary convening of meetings:
+• Ordinary convening of meetings:

-The Nominations and Compensation Committee meets upon a written convening notice issued by its Chairman and sent to each member.
-The convening notice for the meetings will be sent by the Nominations and Compensation Committee Secretary.
-The Chairman of the Company's Board of Directors may, as necessary, refer a matter to the Chairman of the Nominations and Compensation Committee and ask him to meet with said committee to discuss a specific agenda.
+Meetings of the Nominations and Compensation Committee are called in writing by its Chairman, with convening notices sent to each member by the Nominations and Compensation Committee Secretary.
+The Chairman of the Company's Board of Directors may, as necessary, refer a matter to the Chairman of the Nominations and Compensation Committee and ask them to meet with said committee to discuss a specific agenda.

-· Extraordinary convening of meetings:
+• Extraordinary convening of meetings

 Two members of the Nominations and Compensation Committee may ask its Chairman to convene a meeting of the committee to discuss a certain agenda or to add one or more points to the agenda in accordance with the limits and powers of said committee.
-In the event that the Chairman of the Nominations and Compensation Committee does not grant this request within a period of 15 days, the two members may convene the Nominations and Compensation Committee and set the agenda thereof.
+In the event that the Chairman of the Nominations and Compensation Committee does not grant this request within a period of 15 days, the two members may convene the Nominations and Compensation Committee and set its agenda.

-• Form and timing of the convening of meetings:
+• Form and timing for convening meetings

-The convening notice of the Nominations and Compensation Committee is sent to the members of the Nominations and Compensation Committee with reasonable prior notice and contains the detailed agenda for the meeting.
-The information allowing the members of the Nominations and Compensation Committee to issue informed advice during this meeting is sent to the members of said committee, to the extent possible, within a sufficient period prior to the meeting.
+The notice convening the Nominations and Compensation Committee is sent to the members of the Nominations and Compensation Committee with reasonable prior notice and contains the detailed agenda for the meeting.
+The information allowing the members of the Nominations and Compensation Committee to issue informed advice during this meeting is sent to the members of said committee, to the extent possible, sufficiently in advance of the meeting.

-In case of an urgent matter, the Nominations and Compensation Committee may be convened at any time by its Chairman, acting within the context of an exceptional procedure.
+In case of an urgent matter, the Nominations and Compensation Committee may be convened at any time by its Chairman, acting under an exceptional procedure.
 In this case, the Nominations and Compensation Committee meeting does not need to comply with the time limits for the above convening notice as long as the urgent matter is declared in the convening notice and the information allowing the members of the Nominations and Compensation Committee to issue informed advice has been sent prior to the meeting.